OfficialKingJulian/VBA/README.md

 # VBA Helpers

-A small collection of VBA helper functions and code snippets.
+A small collection of VBA code I've found very useful for a lot of projects.